Conducting a LMS implementation can be overwhelming. Yet, putting forth the right strategies will ensure high user LMS adoption.

-One mistake that organizations make is assuming that once the LMS is established, that employees will immediately engage and utilize the platform.
-After launching the LMS, it is important to continue to monitor its use and to gather feedback from users.
+One mistake that organizations make is assuming that once the LMS is rolled-out, that employees will immediately engage and utilize the platform.
+After launching the LMS, it is important to continue to communicate, monitor its use, and gather feedback from users.

 There are several ways to obtain input from employees regarding the LMS.
-The project implementation team can conduct surveys, attend department meetings to engage with teams for feedback, and provide communications channels for employees to ask questions and provide their feedback.
+The project implementation team can conduct surveys and attend department meetings to engage with teams for feedback.
+Additionally, those in training roles can provide opportunities for employees to ask questions and provide their feedback.

 Emphasize the Benefits

-Like all new technology introduced in an organization, it’s important to provide training on its use for all employees.
-Leaders can require their teams to enroll in the training to fully understand how to access it and maximize its benefits.
+Like all new technology introduced in an organization, it’s important to provide training on its use.
+Leaders can require their teams to enroll in the training to fully understand how to access the LMS and maximize its benefits.
 Often LMS vendors provide training for both learners and leaders.

 It’s important for managers to be familiar with the intricacies of the system so they can evaluate their staff’s participation.
 The reporting analytics for managers are an important tool as they develop their teams and monitor each employee’s performance.
 Some training, like compliance training, is required as part of doing business.
 It’s important for managers to know how to access reports to ensure their team is meeting compliance standards.